 How is this method different from

-other methods offered in Calgary?
+other methods offered?

 The Bradley Method is unique.
 Our classes stress the importance of Healthy Baby, Healthy Mother and Healthy Families.
 The techniques are simple and effective.
 They are evidence-based and experienced-based on how the human body works during labor.
 Couples are taught how they can work with their bodies to reduce pain and make their labours more efficient.
 Relaxation is the key to the Bradley Method during labour.
 It is the safest and most effective way to reduce unnecessary pain and to handle any pain that you do experience.
 While other methods seek to control the sensations of labour (emphasizing distraction as their primary labour control technique), the Bradley Method encourages mothers to trust their bodies (emphasizing relaxed abdominal breathing and relaxation throughout labour).